Scooters and bikes are ruining Comic-Con

 By the evening, I was able to take a Bird scooter out for a drive on Market Street on my way to Petco Park.
 I quickly realized, due to the lack of a bicycle lane, that riding in the street the whole time wasn't going to be all that safe, leading me to pull over to the sidewalk several times to walk with the scooter until more space along the side of the road opened up.
 All in all, my 15 minute walk was shortened by a mere four minutes.

-To be fair, this is Comic-Con, and these scooters and bikes might be a great idea during the rest of the year when the congestion isn't as intense.
-But I do hope these companies improve how a nonrider can report abuse of these scooters and bicycles, like if the scooters all had a giant number on them that I could memorize like a license plate.
+To be fair, this is Comic-Con, and these scooters and bikes might be a great idea during the rest of the year when congestion isn't as intense.
+But I do hope these companies improve how non-riders can report abuse of the scooters and bicycles, maybe with a giant number on them that people could memorize like a license plate.

-For now, for Comic-Con fans hoping that the scooters will help them get a cheap and speedy ride from the Marriott Marquis to Petco Park, please consider wearing a helmet.
+For now, to those Comic-Con fans hoping the scooters will help them get a cheap and speedy ride from the Marriott Marquis to Petco Park, please consider wearing a helmet.

 Who will win Comic-Con 2018?: Wonder Woman, Venom and Doctor Who aim to fill an Avengers-sized hole.